cs50nestm/cs50labs/variables/README.md

 age = age + 1;
 ```

-A shorcut you might like is to assign a value to a variable at the same time that you are declaring it.
+A shorcut we can take is to assign a value to a variable at the same time that we are declaring it.

 ```c
 int age = 18;